mrkkrp/modalka/README.md

 (modalka-global-mode 1)
 ```

-This will enable `modalka-mode` in every buffer except for minibuffer.
-You
+This will enable `modalka-mode` in every buffer except for the minibuffer.
-can also avoid enabling `modalka-mode` when buffer is in certain major
+You can also avoid enabling `modalka-mode` when buffer is in a certain major
 mode.
 To do that add names of major modes to `modalka-excluded-modes` list,
 like this: